Piman, Iran

-Piman (پيمان) (Note: Also romanized as Pīmān) is a village in, and the capital of, Aq Kahriz Rural District of Nowbaran District, Saveh County, Markazi province, Iran.
+Piman (پيمان) (Note: Also romanized as Pīmān) is a village in, and the capital of, Aq Kahriz Rural District in Nowbaran District of Saveh County, Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 130 in 46 households.
 The following census in 2011 counted 154 people in 61 households.
 The 2016 census measured the population of the village as 177 people in 67 households.